 A political party is a group of people who share similar ideas about how the government should work.
 When you register to vote, you can join a political party if you want.
 It is free.

 You can change your party registration.
-Examples of political parties are listed under 'Party Affiliation' on the Voter Registration Card and on pages 5-6.
+Examples of political parties include: Democratic, Green Independent, Libertarian, and Republican (see pages 5-6).

-Registration Card (F)
+Registration Card(f)

 ★ Voter Registration Card - Front